jonortega20/autoprep/docs/index.rst

    # Run complete analysis
    results = dp.run_full_analysis(target='target_column')

-More info in the Usage section.
+More examples of usage available in the Usage section.